mridang/traefik-superheader/README.md

 - `strict-origin-when-cross-origin`: Sends the origin as referrer for same-origin requests, and the origin for cross-origin requests.
 - `unsafe-url`: Always sends the full URL as referrer.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy)